Hamed Haddadi: Memphis Grizzlies

 Before the 2004 NBA draft, Haddadi declared himself eligible for the draft as an early entrant.
-However, he went undrafted in the draft and therefore became a free agent who is free to sign with any NBA team.
+However, he went undrafted in the draft and therefore became a free agent.

 Haddadi received offers from NBA teams prior to the 2008 Summer Olympics and stated he would sign with a team after the games.
 Complications existed because of legal restrictions regarding business dealings between U.S. companies and Iranian citizens.

-On August 28, 2008, Haddadi signed with the NBA's Memphis Grizzlies as a free-agent.
-Haddadi scored four points in 17 minutes of action in his first NBA preseason game, an October 7, 2008 loss at the Houston Rockets.
+On 28 August 2008, Haddadi signed with the NBA's Memphis Grizzlies as a free-agent.
+Haddadi scored four points in 17 minutes of action in his first NBA preseason game, an 7 October 2008 loss at the Houston Rockets.

-Haddadi averaged 1.7 points and 3.3 rebounds in 9.7 minutes in six preseason games with the Grizzlies, and made his regular season debut on December 30, when he played 4 minutes in a loss against the Phoenix Suns, hitting both of his free throws and grabbing one rebound.
+Haddadi averaged 1.7 points and 3.3 rebounds in 9.7 minutes in six preseason games with the Grizzlies, and made his regular season debut on 30 December, when he played 4 minutes in a loss against the Phoenix Suns, hitting both of his free throws and grabbing one rebound.

-On November 25, 2008, Memphis assigned Haddadi to the Dakota Wizards of the NBA D-League.
-On Tuesday, December 23, 2008, Haddadi was recalled by the Grizzlies.
-Haddadi scored a then career-high 10 points, with 8 rebounds and a block in less than 10 minutes to key a 12–0 run in the 4th quarter, sparking the Grizzlies to a come-from-behind victory at the Golden State Warriors on March 30, 2009.
+On 25 November 2008, Memphis assigned Haddadi to the Dakota Wizards of the NBA D-League.
+On Tuesday, 23 December 2008, Haddadi was recalled by the Grizzlies.
+Haddadi scored a then career-high 10 points, with 8 rebounds and a block in less than 10 minutes to key a 12–0 run in the 4th quarter, sparking the Grizzlies to a come-from-behind victory at the Golden State Warriors on 30 March 2009.

-On December 31, 2011, he re-signed with the Memphis Grizzlies a one-year $1.3 million contract.
-On April 17, 2012, Hamed came off the bench to score 8 points in 12 minutes and give the Grizzlies a boost to lead them to a victory over the rival Minnesota Timberwolves.
-On July 28, 2012, Haddadi re-signed with the Memphis Grizzlies.
+On 31 December 2011, he re-signed with the Memphis Grizzlies a one-year $1.3 million contract.
+On 17 April 2012, Hamed came off the bench to score 8 points in 12 minutes and give the Grizzlies a boost to lead them to a victory over the rival Minnesota Timberwolves.
+On 28 July 2012, Haddadi re-signed with the Memphis Grizzlies.

-On January 30, 2013, Haddadi was traded to the Toronto Raptors along with Rudy Gay as part of a three-way deal that sent José Calderón to the Detroit Pistons and Ed Davis, Tayshaun Prince, Austin Daye, and a second round pick to the Memphis Grizzlies.
+On 30 January 2013, Haddadi was traded to the Toronto Raptors along with Rudy Gay as part of a three-way deal that sent José Calderón to the Detroit Pistons and Ed Davis, Tayshaun Prince, Austin Daye, and a second round pick to the Memphis Grizzlies.
 However, Haddadi could not immediately report to the Raptors due to immigration issues.
 He would never play a single game for the Raptors.